WONG SHUN LEUNG LINEAGE OF WING CHUN

 Wong Shun Leung: The Man and Fighter

 In the 1950s, Wong Shun Leung made a name for himself by accepting challenge matches with other martial artists in Hong Kong.
 These challenge matches were known as beimo and took place privately or even on rooftops.
+Wong’s reputation was built on his speed and efficiency, attributes that allowed him to dominate these contests.

 Key Students of Wong Shun Leung